 While at school, School Resource Officers provide a safe environment conducive for learning.
 Their presence and instant availability provides immediate interdiction for at risk youth and security for school faculty.
 Issues and conflicts are resolved in a timely manner alleviating the risk of escalation.

 While also assigned cases involving juvenile suspects, School Resource Officers gain a familiarity with the juveniles exhibiting criminal behavior.
 SRO's issue citations, forward investigative reports to the court system and meet to review cases with Juvenile Diversion members on a regular basis.

 SRO supervisor Sgt.
-Brady Reed started with the Coeur d’Alene Police Department in March of 2006.
+Avriett started with the Coeur d’Alene Police Department in July of 2003.
 He is very proud of the SRO team and their relationship with students, staff, parents, and the administrators of our area schools.